PRIDE & JOY: THE TEXAS BLUES OF STEVIE RAY VAUGHAN

 “I'm excited to partner with The GRAMMY Museum to honor my brother and his music,” said Jimmie Vaughan.
 “I know Stevie’s many fans will enjoy this exhibit, as many of his personal, never-before-seen items will be on display.
 I hope by doing this, it will remind people of the incredible musician he was and all the music and love he gave to the world.
 I miss him every day."

-On display through July 2015, the exhibit features:
+On display through Spring 2015, the exhibit features:

 - several guitars, including Vaughan’s “Number One” Fender Stratocaster;